vitessio/website/content/en/docs/concepts/query-rewriting.md

 WHERE col = 'foobar'
 ```

-This way, no sesssion state is needed to evaluate the query in MySQL.
+This way, no session state is needed to evaluate the query in MySQL.

 ### Server System Variables